Khronos Vulkan® Tutorial

 This tutorial will not assume knowledge of OpenGL or Direct3D concepts, but it does require you to know the basics of 3D computer graphics.
 It will not explain the math behind perspective projection, for example.
 See this online book for a great introduction of computer graphics concepts.
 Some other great computer graphics resources are:

-To make it easier to follow along for developers using other programming languages, and to get some experience with the base API we’ll be using the original C API to work with Vulkan.
-If you are using C++, however, you may prefer using the newer Vulkan-Hpp bindings that abstract some of the dirty work and help prevent certain classes of errors.
+To make it easier to understand the core concepts and to follow along for developers using other programming languages, also to get some experience with the base API we’ll be using the original C API when we describe the objects and the concepts that are being used.

 License